shrey-mishra16/NeuralNets/README.md

-# NeuralNets - The Link for The dataset  - -  https://www.kaggle.com/zalando-research/fashionmnist
+# NeuralNets -

+The Link for The Fashion MNIST dataset  - -  https://www.kaggle.com/zalando-research/fashionmnist